More About Illinois Personal Injury

 Motor Vehicle Accidents

-A Birth Injury is a physical injury that takes place during the birthing process.
-Birth Injuries may also result in a cognitive impairment or developmental delay in the child as a result of trauma to the brain or cranium.
+A birth injury is a physical injury that takes place during the birthing process.
+Birth injuries may also result in cognitive impairment or developmental delay in the child as a result of trauma to the brain or cranium.
 As medical technology has advanced over the past few decades, birth injuries have decreased significantly.
-Unfortunately, mistakes may still sometimes occur due to a medical professional’s negligence that result in a Birth Injury.
+Unfortunately, mistakes may still sometimes occur due to a medical professional’s negligence, which results in a birth injury.
+Read More

 Nursing Home Negligence